 Happy New Year!
 Students and teachers will be flooding back to school next week, excited to see what 2016 will bring!
 Set the stage for an exciting new year of reading by helping your students make some “Reading Resolutions!”
 Make a display of new books and/or some that may have been forgotten and let your students browse to find titles for their “To-Read” list.

+Gather a pile of November picture books and be ready for anything this month!
 I don’t know about your school, but at mine the holiday craziness begins creeping in around mid-November!
 I absolutely love the holiday program rehearsals, assemblies and special events.
-But it means I need to be *FLEXIBLE* with my lesson plans and have some activities ready to “fill in” when time is short.
-This post contains some affiliate links for your convenience.
-This means that
+But it means I need to be *FLEXIBLE* with my lesson plans and have some activities ready to “fill in” when time is

 Hello Friends!
 I’m teaming up with Rachael from The Classroom Game Nook for another fun Blog Hop!
 I hope you’ll join us for some Trick or Treat fun!
 One trick that has helped me in recent years is to color code my class materials and supplies.
 I teach 4 classes each of K – 2nd grades and 3 classes each of 3rd – 5th.
 To

-I was trying to shake the “Back to School Blues,” looking for some FUN Bulletin Board Inspiration, and found a cute idea on Pinterest!
-If you’ve been online searching for new bulletin board ideas, you might have seen it too – a Be Yourself Bulletin Board.
-What an uplifting visual for both students and teachers – perfect for my library!
-If only I could have
+Are you looking for an easy, fun, inspirational bulletin board?
+A few years ago, I was trying to shake the “Back to School Blues,” looking for some FUN Bulletin Board Inspiration, and found a cute idea on Pinterest!
+If you’ve been online searching for bulletin board ideas, you might have seen it too – a Be Yourself Bulletin Board.
+Bulletin Board Inspiration What an uplifting

 As you are getting ready to head back to your school library this fall, take a look at this terrific resource made just for you!
 The Teacher Librarian Stores eBook Catalog showcases several TpT stores that sell materials specifically designed for school library or media center instruction and management.
 I am excited to be included in this year’s back to school edition!
 Mrs. J.